IgniteUI/igniteui-docfx/en/components/datachart_axis_settings.md

 ---
 title: Data Chart Component - Native Angular | Ignite UI for Angular
-_description: The Ignite UI for Angular Data Chart component is TODO.
+_description: The Ignite UI for Angular Data Chart is a charting component that provides modular design of axis, markers, series, legend, and annotation layers.
+With this chart, you can create multiple instances of these visual elements in the same chart plot area in order to create composite chart views.
 _keywords: Ignite UI for Angular, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components, Native Angular Components Library, Angular Chart, Angular Chart Control, Angular Chart Example, Angular Chart Component, Angular Data Chart
 ---

 ## Axis Settings

 In the `IgxDataChart` control, an axis provides base properties for specifying the appearance of axis main lines, tickmarks, titles, and axis labels.

 ### Demo